Before and After: An awkward London townhouse was transformed into an elegant home

 The new floor plan made room for Linda to design two larger bedrooms and an additional shower room alongside the original bathroom.
 This space follows the minimalistic scheme as seen in the new kitchen and continues to use mirrors to ensure the room appears more spacious.

 These natural hues continue into the new master bedroom space that is once again blessed with a large mirror that reflects the main hallway.
 Linda drenched the walls in gray – the most sought-after-hue of the year – which gives the space a thoroughly modern allure and creates a subtle break between the other black and white color schemes.
-This cool shade has just climbed to the top of our painted wall ideas.
+This cool shade has just climbed to the top of our painted wall ideas

 Now we’ve stepped through the looking glass into the world of a chic South Kensington townhouse; we’ll never look back.
 It’s time to bring even more mirrors into our homes.

 Before joining Future, Megan worked as a News Explainer at The Telegraph, following her MA in International Journalism at the University of Leeds.
-During her BA in English Literature and Creative Writing, she gained writing experience in the US while studying in New York.
+During her BA in English Literature and Creative Writing, she gained writing experience in the US whilst studying in New York.
 Megan also focused on travel writing during her time living in Paris, where she produced content for a French travel site.
-She currently lives in London with her antique typewriter and expansive collection of houseplants.